ljr1981/elixir_bnfe/README.md

 The phrase `an X`, where X is the name of a `construct`, serves as a shorthand for `a specimen of X`.

 - - - -
-For example, when we say function, we mean a specimen of construct *`Def_function`* — a text built according to the syntactical specification of that `construct`.
+For example, when we say function, we mean a specimen of the construct *`Def_function`* — a text built according to the syntactical specification of that `construct`.
 - - - -

 #### Construct Name convention